Freediving Pool Training in Melbourne

 Notable Pools

-• Melbourne Sports and Aquatic Centre (MSAC) — Multiple pools including a dive pool (Albert Park)
+• Melbourne Sports and Aquatic Centre (MSAC) — Multiple pools including a dedicated dive pool that's deeper than standard lap pools.
+Located in Albert Park, this is Melbourne's best venue for freediving training.
+Several instructors run courses here.

 Note: Pool availability and policies change.
 Always check with the venue before planning a freediving session, as some pools have specific rules about underwater activities.